5 Uses of Powdered Herbs and How to Make Them

 Blender or Food Processor

-Just add a small amount of your plant to a blender, shut the lid and turn on.
-Usually only 30 seconds is needed so check every 30 seconds of blending until you get the consistency you want.
+How to: Add a small amount of your plant to the blender, shut the lid, and blend.
+Check every 30 seconds until you get the desired consistency.

-• Can be irritating on the lungs so wear a mask
+• Can irritate the lungs, so wear a mask

 • Easy to break up hard plant material